Consider the Comparison

 She also goes to see her grandma for an afternoon in Blackburn four times/year, and once a year she heads away for a weekend getaway in the Lake District.

-After the monthly fee, she calculates she will pay just £630 for the year.
-And without having to worry about MOTs or insurance, she makes a big saving and has a lot less headache!
+After the monthly fee, she calculates she will pay just £433 for the year.
+And without having to worry about MOTs (typically £50 before any needed work) or insurance (hundreds of pounds), she makes a big saving and has a lot less headache!

 For Emily, car sharing saves money!